koromodako/landlocked/README.md

 nc: connect to 127.0.0.1 port 22 (tcp) failed: Permission denied
 ```

-Here, `LD_PRELOAD` environment variable allowed to preload our Landlock plugin for `nc` as specified in the command line.
+Here, `LD_PRELOAD` environment variable allowed to preload our LSO for `nc` as specified in the command line.
 As any environment variable, it can be set through systemd service configuration files, wrappers or user shell profile files.

 Finally let's see what happens when `busybox nc` is used with the `LD_PRELOAD` environment variable.